 Gabrielle is also a professor at Geneva University Law School and the founder and director of the Geneva LLM in International Dispute Settlement (MIDS), a joint program of the Graduate Institute of International and Development Studies and Geneva Law School.
 She is further a co-director of the Center for International Dispute Settlement (CIDS).
 She teaches international arbitration law and heads a number of research projects in this area.

-Among other positions, Gabrielle is an Honorary President of the Swiss Arbitration Association (ASA) and was ASA President from 2001 to 2005.
-She is also a member of ICCA’s Governing Board, a founder and the President of the Advisory Board of FIAA, and a former member of the ICC Court, LCIA Court, and AAA Board.
-She was and is a member of the Swiss delegation to the UNCITRAL Working Group II on transparency, and of Working Group III on the reform of investor-state arbitration, for which she co-authored the CIDS report.
+Among other positions, Gabrielle is President elect of ICCA of which she will take over the Presidency in April 2018.
+She is also Honorary President of the Swiss Arbitration Association (ASA) and was ASA President from 2001 to 2005.
+She is further a founder of the FIAA and the President of its Advisory Board, and a former member of the ICC Court, LCIA Court, and AAA Board.
+She was and is a member of the Swiss delegation to UNCITRAL Working Group II on transparency, and of Working Group III on the reform of investor-state arbitration, for which she co-authored the CIDS report.

 Gabrielle has authored numerous publications in the area of her specialization.

 Oxford 2015, 672 pages